Chart Color Schemes

 West Pennant Hills is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-West Pennant Hills' dwellings, as recorded in the latest Census, consisted of 91.6% houses and 8.5% other dwellings (semi-detached, apartments, 'other').
-In comparison, Sydney metro had 78.2% houses and 21.8% other dwellings.
-Home ownership in West Pennant Hills stood at 47.2%, with the rest being mortgaged (41.4%) or rented (11.3%).
-The median monthly mortgage repayment was $3,033, higher than Sydney metro's average of $3,000.
-The median weekly rent was $700, compared to Sydney metro's $580.
-Nationally, West Pennant Hills' mortgage repayments were significantly higher at $3,033 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The dwelling structure in West Pennant Hills, as evaluated at the latest Census, consisted of 91.6% houses and 8.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 78.2% houses and 21.8% other dwellings.
+The level of home ownership in West Pennant Hills was at 47.2%, with the remaining dwellings either mortgaged (41.4%) or rented (11.3%).
+The median monthly mortgage repayment in the area was $3,033, exceeding Sydney metro's average of $3,000, while the median weekly rent figure stood at $700 compared to Sydney metro's $580.
+Nationally, West Pennant Hills' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing